-RoviaGate Technology LLC, Liberia is a leader in integrated Information Communication Technology solution in West Africa.
-Kindly tell us more about your organisation.
+RoviaGate Technology LLC, Liberia is a leader in integrated Information Communication Technology solutions in West Africa.
+Kindly tell us more about your organization.

-RoviaGate Technology is a premiere regional West African Information and Communication Technologies (ICT) firm headquartered in Liberia delivering data driven integrated solutions.
+RoviaGate Technology is a premier regional West African Information and Communication Technologies (ICT) firm headquartered in Liberia delivering data-driven integrated solutions.
 With our experience and strategic positioning, RoviaGate is poised to take advantage of the exponential market opportunities in sub-Saharan Africa in the data and analytics space.

-Our goal is to build capacity in several industry verticals; particularly government, financial services, security sector, and healthcare.
-This will lead to a data driven culture in the region by establishing a single source of truth (SSOT) that will enhance productivity and help business leaders to make more informed decision with regards to resource allocation and deployment.
+Our goal is to build capacity in several industry verticals;, particularly government, financial services, security sector, and healthcare.
+This will lead to a data-driven culture in the region by establishing a single source of truth (SSOT) that will enhance productivity and help business leaders to make more informed decisions with regards to resource allocation and deployment.
 Roviagate’s market position offers a unique perspective for sustainable collaborations and partnerships with global firms exploring growth opportunities, especially on the African continent.

 We provided a solution to the Liberia Revenue Authority (LRA) that is projected to increased revenue generation by approximately 30% over the next 18-24 months by enhancing and minimizing fraud.